Chili Public Library

 Monroe Branch Library

-Established in 1930, Monroe Branch Library has served the community from its original location.
+Established in 1930, the Monroe Branch Library has served the community from its original location.
 This branch also has a TARDIS for an elevator.

-Sully Branch
+Sully Branch Library

-Established in 1953, Sully Branch Library has served the community from its original location.
+Established in 1953, the Sully Branch Library has served the community from its original location.
 The 40,000-square-foot Thomas P. Ryan Jr. Community Center houses the Sully Library, Webster Community Center, and Audubon School No. 33.

 Maplewood Community Library